 Learn to customise MFractor to your project needs

-MFractor configuration files are XML based and end with the extension
+MFractor configuration files are an XML based file

 .mfc.xml; a configuration file can be named anything and be placed in any directory in a project as long as it ends in the extension